Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Observations

 \subsection{X-ray data}

 X-ray observations were acquired using the X-ray Telescope (XRT) on board \textit{Swift} over 12 epochs from 2017-03-10 to 2018-03-14.
 Data were downloaded and analysed using the automated tools provided by the UK Swift Science Data Centre \citep{Evans2007,Evans2009}.
-We stacked all available data to produce a high-S/N X-ray spectrum from 0.3-10\,keV with a total exposure of 20.5\,ks, and fit this with both power-law and blackbody models.
+We stacked all available data to produce a high-S/N X-ray spectrum from 0.3-10\,keV with a total exposure of 20.5\,ks, and fit this with both power-law and blackbody models at a redshift $z=0.133$.
+The models include both a redshifted and Galactic absorber, using the T{\"u}bingen-Boulder ISM absorption model \citep[TBabs;][]{Wilms2000} and the Galactic column from \citet{Willingale2013}, fixed at $1.9\times10^{20}$\,cm$^{-2}$.
+Thus, in the terminology of the \textsc{xspec} package, we fit the models \textsc{tbabs}$\,\times$\,\textsc{ztbabs}$\,\times$\,\textsc{zpowerlw} and \textsc{tbabs}$\,\times$\,\textsc{ztbabs}\,$\times$\,\textsc{zbbody}.
 The power-law provides an adequate fit to the data, with a w-stat of 197 for 245 degrees of freedom.
 The blackbody fit is a poor visual match and provides a far inferior fit with a w-stat of 359.

 The best-fitting photon index for our preferred power-law model is $\Gamma=1.54^{+0.14}_{-0.11}$.
 This is consistent with the lower end of the distribution for AGN, which have a population averaged $\langle\Gamma\rangle\approx 1.7-1.8$ \citep{Tozzi2006,Winter2009}.
 The fit does not require any intrinsic hydrogen column absorption.
 The model gives a mean unabsorbed flux $F_{\rm X}=1.21\times10^{-12}\,{\rm erg}\,{\rm cm}^{-2}\,{\rm s}^{-1}$.
-We also produced a light curve binned by visit, finding some indication of fading by a factor $\sim2$ between 2017 and 2018, however this is also comparable to the visit-to-visit scatter in the light curve.
-The count-rate light curve is given in Table \ref{tab:xray}.
+We also produced a light curve binned by visit, finding some indication of fading by a factor $\sim2$ between 2017 and 2018, however the significance is only $\approx 1\sigma$, and this is also comparable to the visit-to-visit scatter in the light curve.
+The count-rate light curve is given in Table \ref{tab:xray}, and the spectrum and light curve plots produced by the XRT online tools are provided in the appendix.